RedParrotBerkeley/presidential_debate_app/README.md

 Defines the /query endpoint to handle user queries and generate responses.
 Uses OpenAI's GPT-4 model to generate responses based on retrieved text chunks.

+### Date of Update - 08/13/2024
+Added Files
+requirements.txt

+Update
+RAG Debate.py
+Add - main = 'insert model of choice'
+Purpose - Ease of testing different models.
+As of today, gpt-4o-mini seems to be the best with responses.

 ## License